sWallyx/wifimonitor/README.md

 # WiFi Monitor

-A small python program to understand the activy of nearby devices using the WiFi Technology
+A small python program to understand the activity of nearby devices using the WiFi Technology

 ## Licence